 - Christian Liberty Press

 Caroline has been married to the only love of her life for almost 11 years.
 Together they have five children, ages 10 and under.
-She is the owner of Deborah & Co., a clothing company for women, maternity and girls.
 In her late night moments, she blogs at The Modest Mom Blog.